 You’re bound to get lots of different advice – take the advice of the person or organisation you trust most, and stick with it.

-Video Breastfeeding: getting support
+Video Breastfeeding problems: getting support